thephpleague/commonmark/docs/0.20/customization/cursor.md

 ## Supported Encodings

-As of now, only ASCII-compatible encodings are supported.
-These include:
+As of now, only UTF-8 (and, by extension, ASCII) encoding is supported.

- - UTF-8 (preferred)
- - ISO-8859-1
- - ASCII

-Other encodings are not fully supported or tested so consider using UTF-8.

 ## Usage